LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 Working with data is made easier by structuring your stuff in a consistent and predictable manner.

-Examining URLs is a good way of thinking about why structuring research data in a consistent and predictable manner might be useful in your work.
+Examining URLs is a good way of thinking about why structuring data in a consistent and predictable manner might be useful in your work.
 Good URLs represent with clarity the content of the page they identify, either by containing semantic elements or by using a single data element found across a set or majority of pages.

 A typical example of the former are the URLs used by news websites or blogging services.
-WordPress URLs follow the format:
+WordPress URLs often follow the format:

 **ROOT/YYYY/MM/DD/words-of-title-separated-by-hyphens**

 http://cradledincaricature.com/2015/07/24/code-control-and-making-the-argument-in-the-humanities/

 A similar style is used by news agencies such as a The Guardian newspaper:

 **ROOT/SUB_ROOT/YYYY/MMM/DD/words-describing-content-separated-by-hyphens**

 http://www.theguardian.com/uk-news/2014/feb/20/rebekah-brooks-rupert-murdoch-phone-hacking-trial